Burwood/JLH_Automation/Example_Project/readme.md

 `ansible-playbook --inventory-file=../terraform-inventory/terraform-inventory ./ansible/playbook-async.yml -e @./ansible/vars.yml` - Run the Ansible playbook, referencing the inventory file and the variable file.

+## Destroy.sh breakdown
+`terraform destroy --var-file="<variable file>"` - Terraform destroys everything in the plan.
+This is equivilent to powering off the VMs, deleting them from disk in vSphere, and deleting the VM folder.
+A future version should run an Ansible playbook to clean up AD accounts.

 ## References
 https://www.terraform.io/docs/commands/